The Choir of the Saint Stephen Basilica

 Amongst old masterpieces, motettas, masses, oratories of Des Pres, Palestrina, Lassus, Gabrieli, Vivaldi, Bach, Haydn, Mozart, Beethoven and Liszt, the choir also performs a large number of contemporary Hungarian pieces.
 László Fehér was the first who conducted several compositions of Artúr Harmat, Lajos Bárdos, Zoltán Kodály, Gábor Lisznyay-Szabó, Frigyes Hidas Frigyes és István Koloss.

 Every Sunday on the ten o'clock Holy Mass and on important religious events the choir performs a Latin mass with interwoven Gregorian chants.
 Besides the liturgical service, which is the main task of the choir, it also gives independent concerts.
 The choir is accompanied by András Gábor Virágh, St. Stephen's Cathedral organist.
+He was awarded with the annual Ferenc Erkel Composer Award by the Government of Hungary at 15th March 2017.

 The first foreign tour of the choir took place in 1984.
 Since then the choir has completed several more tours in foreign countries such as Italy, Germany, Austria, Switzerland, France and in Transylvania, Romania.